 DSA - angiography

-Angiographically the caput medusa appearance (collection of dilated medullary veins converge in an enlarged transcortical or subependymal collector vein) is pathognomic and seen only in the venous phase.
+Angiographically the caput medusae appearance (collection of dilated medullary veins converge in an enlarged transcortical or subependymal collector vein) is pathognomonic and seen only in the venous phase.
 Arterial phase appears normal although late capillary blush may be present.
 No shunting is present.

 Treatment and prognosis